 Inferno

 The inferno school of magic offers unrelenting fire to hurl towards enemies.
-If not killed by the flames, your enemies will be terrorized or burned.
+Your enemies will be terrorized or burned if not killed by the flames.

 Spirit